 Fortunately there are dozens of great keyword research tools that simplify this task for you and the good news is that many of them are FREE!

-In this article I will present my favorite tools for keyword research as well as their pros and cons.
+In this article I will present my favorite free tools for keyword research as well as their pros and cons.

 It’s provided by Google, as part of the Google AdWords Platform, it’s completely free and it’s easy to use.